 Pre-heat the oven to 200°C.

-Chop the very ends off the onions and peel the papery skin off them.
+Chop the very ends off the onions and peel the papery skin off them and cut in half .

-Place them in a small roasting pan and pour the olive oil over them and pull the spines off of the rosemary and sprinkle over the onions as well.
+Place them in a small roasting pan and pour the olive oil over them and chuck the rosemary over the onions as well.
 Season with salt and pepper.

 Cover tightly with tin foil and put in the oven for 40 minutes.